schrodingersbox/keto/README.md

 You should figure out "net carbs", which subtracts out the fiber because it doesn't turn into sugar.
 "Total carbs" minus "fiber" is a good approximation.
-Google it if you want a more accurate calculation or more details.
+Google it if you want a more accurate calculation or details.

 ### Ketone test strips